 This bittersweet hymn to loss and love all at once empties me out and fills me up: “There’s a blaze of light in every word.
 It doesn’t matter which you heard, the holy or the broken hallelujah.
 Hallelujah.
 Hallelujah.
 Hallelujah.
 Hallelujah.”

 In the fourth century BC, Aristotle posits that taste is carried from the tongue via the blood to the heart, the seat of the soul.
 Then science with its microscopes and engyscopes dispenses with such soul food and taste is understood as so many chemical and electrical reactions transmitted to the brain through membranes and receptor cells.
 Our tongues are carpeted in tens of thousands of taste cells, in clusters of one hundred taste buds, and housed in groups of five within two hundred and fifty papillae.
-We have even invented electronic tongues, outsourcing our sensual labors to minimize flavor risk and maximize flavor homogeneity.
+We have even invented electronic tongues, outsourcing our sensual labours to minimize flavour risk and maximize flavour homogeneity.
 It’s why we wax rhapsodic over wishful in memory of mes: do you remember vine-ripened tomatoes and apples picked from the tree and sweet corn from the farm stand and your grandfather’s fried flounder caught that morning in the Peconic Bay, how he taught you to dredge the fillets in egg, flour and breadcrumbs, how the fish turned crispy in the cast iron pan, how it was transformed with a squirt of lemon?

 Two centuries after Aristotle, M.F.K.
 Fisher recognizes what we have lost in the sureties of science and offers a course correction: “It seems to me that our three basic needs, for food and security and love, are so mixed and mingled and entwined that we cannot straightly think of one without the others.
 So it happens that when I write of hunger, I am really writing about love and the hunger for it, and warmth and the love of it and the hunger for it… and then the warmth and richness and fine reality of hunger satisfied… and it is all one.”